sandwwraith/KEEP/proposals/extensions/serialization.md

 }
 ```

 Under union here, we assume **tagged union**, also known as **sum type**.
 Its elements are its **cases**, and current element is the currently tagged case.
-Although we called one of kinds `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance) can be expressed.
-Open polymorphism, expressed by `POLYMORPHIC`, requires runtime registration of all known subtypes.
+Although we called one of kinds `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance, at compile-time) can be expressed via special annotation on union base class.
+Open polymorphism, expressed by `POLYMORPHIC`, requires runtime registration of all known subtypes and discussed later in this document.
 Difference between `ENUM` and `OBJECT` is motivated by the fact that even if enum consists of one case (and therefore is practically an object), during program evolution, it can get more cases.

 Detailed invariants of `SerialDescriptor` for each kind will be described in kind's documentation.
 Entities which does not have primitive kind we would call **composite**.